Hotspot Shield Prices: Fair or Not?

-- User-friendly apps: When we were waiting in line at CVS and simply couldn’t take the boredom, we protected ourselves online with Hotspot Shield’s easy to use iOS and Android apps, currently ranked at 4.5 and 4.3 on the Apple and Google Play stores, respectively.
+- User-friendly Hotspot Shield app for VPN services: When we were waiting in line at CVS and simply couldn’t take the boredom, we protected ourselves online with Hotspot Shield’s easy-to-use iOS and Android apps, currently rated at 4.5 and 4.1 on the Apple and Google Play stores, respectively.

 - Email addresses